cyberark/cyberark-aws-auto-onboarding/README.md

 1. CyberArk PAS solution installed on prem / Cloud / Hybrid with v9.10 or higher
 2. Cyberark license must include SSH key manager
 3. Network access from the Lambda VPC to CyberArk's PVWA
-4. The CPM that manages the SSH keys must have a network connection to the target devices
+4. The CPM that manages the SSH keys must have a network connection to the target devices (ex: vpc peering)
-5. To connect to new instances, PSM must have a network connection to the target devices
+5. To connect to new instances, PSM must have a network connection to the target devices (ex: vpc peering)
 6. The expected maximum number of instances must be within the number of accounts license limits
 7. In the "UnixSSH" platform, set the "ChangeNotificationPeriod" value to 60 sec (this platform will be used for managing Unix accounts, and setting this parameter gives the instance time to boot before attempting to change the password)
 8. In the "WinServerLocal" platform, set the "ChangeNotificationPeriod" value to 60 sec (this platform will be used for managing Unix accounts, and setting this parameter gives the instance time to boot before attempting to change the password)